Improved treatment options mean that HIV is now considered a chronic condition.

 This shift to a chronic disease model means there is an increasingly important role for GPs and primary health care nurses to ensure that patients are offered comprehensive preventative care based on national guidelines.

 HIV shared care for GPs aims to increase the capacity of the primary care workforce to engage in HIV management.
 It does this through:

 HIV Shared Care Training Options

-GPs with an interest in HIV Shared Care are encouraged to complete an ASHM HIV training course.
+GPs with an interest in HIV Shared Care are encouraged to complete an ASHM HIV education.